-Primary Considerations Fire Department Review: As this unit is being added to an apartment building that already has over three units, there is no change of occupancy per the Building Code.
+Primary Considerations Design & Preservation: Adding an ADU in this prototype results in changes visible from the street.
+Historic preservation review may be required if the building is identified as historically significant or potentially significant as described in Section Two Design & Preservation.
+Fire Department Review: As this unit is being added to an apartment building that already has over three units, there is no change of occupancy per the Building Code.
 The Fire Department will still be involved in the plan review and should attend the pre-application meeting, but many of the issues related to the Change of Occupancy in Prototype B are eliminated when adding units to larger buildings.
 Fire Ratings: As with other prototypes that insert a dwelling under existing habitable space, the floor/ceiling that separates them will need to be fire-rated.
-The fire sprinkler system will need to be expanded to include the new unit, and the building's fire and smoke alarm system will need to include the new living space as well.
-Accessibility: Similar to Prototype B, this new ground floor unit should be reviewed for accessibility requirements.
-Compliance with this portion of the Building Code should be carefully reviewed during the pre-application meeting.
-While most of the prototypes reviewed in this handbook can be severely impacted by having a sloping site, the larger footprint of this building type make it more likely that you will to find steps and/or cross slopes along the ground floor that may impact the planning of the ADU.
-While the driveway entries are often level enough to be adapted into a unit entry, it is often necessary to either build up or excavate down in order to provide a level slab suitable for accommodating a dwelling unit.
+The fire sprinkler system will need to be expanded to include the new unit, and the building's fire and smoke alarm system will need to include the new living space as well, or be installed in the building.
 VARIATIONS ADUs Not Fronting a Sidewalk in a Multifamily Building In some apartment buildings, the ADU will not have a door leading out to the sidewalk, but will be located further back in the building.
 If this is the case, the new ADU will still need to have access to light and air from an exterior wall and will require a corridor for exiting to the street.
 Review the "Exiting" section for Prototypes A and B for additional information.
 Low Ceilings Even on flat lots, many garages in apartment buildings are built with lower ceilings than what is typical for a living space, especially in older buildings.
 If the ceiling is not at least 7'-6" high, the floor will need to be excavated to provide additional headroom.
 This means that the new ADU will have a floor below street level, requiring steps to access the door.
 The rest of the ground floor will need to stay at its original level if it is going to be maintained as a garage.
 The building could also be lifted to accommodate additional headroom but in many cases this will be impossible for technical reasons or be prohibitively expensive.